rust-lang/book/nostarch/chapter03.md

 ## How Functions Work

 Functions are pervasive in Rust code.
-We’ve already seen one of the most important functions in the language: the `main()` function that’s the entry point of many programs.
+We’ve already seen one of the most important functions in the language: the `main` function that’s the entry point of many programs.
 We've also seen the `fn` keyword, which allows us to declare new functions.

-Rust code uses *snake case* as the conventional style for function names.
+Rust code uses *snake case* as the conventional style for function and variable names.
 In snake case, all letters are lower case, and there are underscores separating words.
-(Rust also uses snake case for the names of variable bindings; we just haven't used any variable bindings with enough letters to need underscores yet).
 Here's a program containing an example function definition:

 Filename: src/main.rs